 Last but not least, are you ready for some team spirit?
 The Team Spirit Ornament is perfect for sports fans, college students, or even high school students.

-Each of the ornaments got a ribbon to hang by.
+Each of the ornament gifts has a ribbon to hang by.
 I actually just threaded the ribbon through the screw portion of the hoop and tied it.

-- also don’t miss our Handmade Gift Gallery Page
+Don’t miss our Handmade Gift Gallery Page for more ideas!